tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

     * Click: _Create bucket_
     ![Creating an Amazon SageMaker instance - step 6](Images/sagemaker-6.png)

-* Note down (copy/paste/save) the name of the bucket for use in the following section.
+* Note down (copy/paste/save) the name of bucket for use in the following section.

 Explain to students that the next step is to create a Jupyter notebook instance on Amazon SageMaker.
 Follow the next steps.